banago/PHPloy/readme.md

 ## Contribute

-Contributions are very welcome.
-PHPloy is great because of the contributors.
-Please check [the issues](https://github.com/banago/PHPloy/issues) and pick anyone to fix/improve.
+Contributions are very welcome; PHPloy is great because of the contributors.
+Please check out the [issues](https://github.com/banago/PHPloy/issues).

 ## Credits